Tom Wyatt

 Thomas Allen Wyatt (1946 – 1 January 2025) was an Australian horticulturalist.

 Wyatt was perhaps best known for his 40-year association with the Australian Broadcasting Corporation in Queensland for which he hosted a weekly program called Gardening Talkback on the ABC Local Radio network.

-He is also notable for serving as the sixth curator of the Rockhampton Botanic Gardens and for designing Kershaw Gardens.
+Wyatt is also notable for serving as the sixth curator of the Rockhampton Botanic Gardens and for designing Kershaw Gardens.